sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/on-call.md

 On-Call duties transfer automatically Mondays at 10am Central Time according to the schedule within OpsGenie.

 ## Response Times and SLAs
 The Delivery team aims to provide timely responses that are proportional to the capacity of the team.

+### OpsGenie Pages
-The Engineer On-Call (EOC) is responsible for a 24 hour x 7 period shift, guarenteeing responses during their working hours (generally 9am - 5pm in their timezone).
+The Engineer On-Call (EOC) is responsible for a 24 hour x 7 period shift where an initial response or acknowledgement is expected within 10 minutes.

-The EOC is expected to provide an initial response within 45 minutes in response to an Incident where they are activated with an OpsGenie page.
-If the EOC is unavailable within the first 45 minutes of an OpsGenie page, the Secondary Engineer On-Call will be activated, where the expectation is to provide an initial response within an additional 45 minutes.
+After 10 minutes, the Secondary Engineer On-Call (SEOC) is paged and expected to provide an initial response or acknowledgement within 5 minutes.

+This is designed to ensure that an initial response is produced within 20 minutes of the page.

+> Note: ⚠️ An OpGenie page is considered an emergency.
+It may wake up the EOC in the middle of the night.
+It's expected to be used with the utmost discretion.

+### Support Responses
+The Delivery team aims to facilitate and uphold the [SLAs maintained by the Customer Support team](https://handbook.sourcegraph.com/departments/support#slas).
+The Delivery team will triage and provide an initial response within 24 hours of receiving a support request or request for help.

 ## Roles